matyasselmeci/hpc-annex/design.md

 for big UI/UX changes for Phase 2, so this work should probably be delayed until we get that sorted out.

+We should implement AP-managed (and shared FS -aware) sandboxes and eliminate the manual prestaging done by the HPC Annex tools.
+This should make job/annex binding considerably simpler.

 Anticipated Future Design
 =========================